MacOS X from mss.darwin import MSS as mss # GNU/Linux from mss.linux import MSS as mss # Microsoft Windows from mss.windows import MSS as mss

 with mss(display=":0.0") as sct: # ...

-A more specific example to only target GNU/Linux:
+A more specific example (only valid on GNU/Linux):

 import mss with mss.mss(display=":0.0") as sct: for filename in sct.save(): print(filename)